-Staying in the busy city of Kuala Lumpur gives me not only stress but constant and terrible headaches.
+Staying in the busy city of Kuala Lumpur gives me not only stress but constant and terrible headaches which can be remedied by items like those on CBD UK.
 Lately, starting from October, the rain here keeps pouring like there’s no tomorrow and it’s getting harder and harder to get my laundry to dry.
 At the office, I finally can get some rest after the hectic month of September when the radio surveys was running.
 So, Fann & I took the liberty to travel down south to Bali in the month of October.
 It’s my first time to Bali.

 Once we found our luggage, a couple of friendly porters welcomed us to Bali and helped us to carry our small luggages.
 I was surprised and my first impression of Bali was this place feels pretty friendly.
 However, after we crossed the scanner, the porters stopped and asked us for ‘tips’.
 We wanted to give them about 10,000 rupiahs each, but they rejected and asked for 200,000 rupiahs!
 I was baffled and was really confused.
 As they got pretty aggressive, I gave them only 100,000 rupiahs and we quickly left the scene.
 My impression started to change when I felt we have been cheated right after touch down.